 + Good quality 4″ paint brush (not a foam brush – it will melt)

-+ Latex gloves
++ Nitrile gloves

 + Masking tape

-A word about the clear coat stripper: It’s supposedly eco friendly so we were okay with washing the stripper away on the driveway.
+A word about the clear coat stripper: It’s supposedly eco friendly so we were okay with removing the stripper away on the driveway.
 Don’t let any globs of it sit on the driveway as it will leave bleached spots.
 It also didn’t kill any grass or plants.

 Below are a couple of shots of Mavis after the clear coat stripping.
 We wondered if we could just stop here and not continue with polishing but it was still left pretty blotchy and unattractive.
 We’ve seen some Airstreams that look amazing after clear coat stripping and some that look pretty blah.
 Ours was definitely blah.
 Better, but blah.